Named Scholarship Allocation Policy

 The George Snow Scholarship Fund is a non-profit, tax-exempt public charity under 501(c)(3) of the Internal Revenue Code.

-The George Snow Scholarship Fund collects and maintains the following types of donor information when it is voluntarily provided to us:
+The George Snow Scholarship Fund collects and maintains the following types of donor information when it is voluntarily provided to us online, in person, or by mail:

 - Contact information such as name, address, telephone number and e-mail address